GENERAL TERMS AND CONDITIONS OF SALE – Webinar service

 7. FINANCIAL TERMS AND CONDITIONS

-Unless otherwise stated on the Purchase Order, payment terms are 30 days from the invoice date.
+Unless otherwise stated on the Purchase Order, the payment term is 30 days from the date of the invoice.

 The Customer undertakes to inform IPD as soon as possible of any changes to the information communicated at the time of signing the Purchase Order and, in particular, in relation to their bank details and billing address.